 Entry into force and date of application

-This Regulation shall enter into force on the day following that of its publication in the Official Journal of the European Union.
+This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.

-It shall apply from 31 December 2023.
+It shall apply from 30 January 2027.

 This Regulation shall be binding in its entirety and directly applicable in all Member States.